convo-lang/convo-lang/docs/learn-convo-lang.md

 Convo-lang can be executed in Javascript, Python, from the command line or directly in VSCode via the Convo-lang extension.
-The core of Convo-lang consists of 2 parts, the Convo-lang language and the Convo-engine.
+The core of Convo-lang consists of 2 parts, the Convo-lang language and the Conversation Engine.

-The Convo-lang language or just simply "Convo-lang", is used to write prompts in a structured language that can be interchangeably used with different LLMs.
+The **Convo-lang** language or just simply "Convo-lang", is used to write prompts in a structured language that can be interchangeably used with different LLMs.

-The Convo-engine is an interpreter that interprets code written in the Convo-lang language.
-The Convo-engine handles passing messages back forth to and from LLM.
+The **Conversation Engine** is an interpreter that interprets scripts written in the Convo-lang language.
+The Conversation Engine handles passing messages back forth to and from LLM.
 It also converting prompts written in Convo-lang to and from the message format of the LLM being conversed with.

 *@@static*